terraform-viettelidc/terraform-provider-vcloud/website/docs/r/service_account.html.markdown

 * `active` - (Required) Status of the Service Account.
 Can be set to `false` and back to `true` if the access token was lost to get a new one.
 * `file_name` - (Optional) Required only when `active` is set to `true`.
-Contains the access token that can be used for authenticating to VCD.
+Contains the access token that can be used for authenticating to VCLOUD.
 * `allow_token_file` - (Optional) If set to false, will output a warning about the service account file containing sensitive information.